 - Immediately after defibrillation, resume chest compressions with a different operator compressing.
 Do not pause for post-shock rhythm analysis.
-Stop compressions only for signs of life (patient movement) or rhythm visible through compressions on monitor or pre-defibrillation rhythm analysis every 2 minutes and proceed to appropriate protocol - CCR is indicated in ADULT patients that have suffered cardiac arrest of a presumed cardiac nature.
-CCR is NOT to be used in cardiac arrest due to overdose, hanging, drowning, trauma or individuals less than 18 years of age. - In the event a patient suffers cardiac arrest in the presence of EMS, the absolute highest priority is to apply the AED/Defibrillator and deliver a shock immediately if indicated. - Reassess airway frequently and with every patient move.
+Stop compressions only for signs of life (patient movement) or rhythm visible through compressions on monitor or pre-defibrillation rhythm analysis every 2 minutes and proceed to appropriate protocol - Based on current literature, Ventricular Fibrillation and Pulseless Ventricular Tachycardia patients who are successfully resuscitated should be transported to a 24/7 STEMI capable facility. - In the event a patient suffers cardiac arrest in the presence of EMS, the absolute highest priority is to apply the AED/Defibrillator and deliver a shock immediately if indicated. - Reassess airway frequently and with every patient move.
 Cycle compressors frequently compression quality deteriorates before fatigue is perceived. - Designate a "code leader" to coordinate transitions, defibrillation and pharmacological interventions.
-"Code Leader" ideally should have no procedural tasks. - External Compression Devices may be considered if available and will not impede patient care.
+"Code Leader" ideally should have no procedural tasks. - External Compression Devices may be considered if available and will not impede patient care. - Consider sodium bicarb early in cases of sudden cardiac arrest in Excited Delirium